Fruitcake: Germany

 In Bremen, the local fruitcake called Klaben is traditionally sold and eaten during the Christmas season.
 Bremer Klaben is a kind of stollen which is not dusted with powdered sugar after baking.
 Both Dresdner Stollen and Bremen Klaben are protected geographical indications.

 In Southern Germany and the Alpine region, Früchtebrot (also called Berewecke, Birnenbrot, Hutzenbrot, Hutzelbrot, Kletzenbrot, Schnitzbrot, or Zelten) is a sweet, dark bread baked with nuts and dried fruit, e.g. apricots, figs, dates, plums, etc.

 India

-Fruitcake is a rich dense cake packed with dry fruits and nuts flavoured with spices usually made during Christmas.
-In India, this is found everywhere during the Christmas season, although it is also available commonly throughout the year.
+In India, fruitcake is found everywhere during the Christmas season, although it is also available commonly throughout the year.